 Author: Vitéz Max Thimmig, Lieutenant of the Order of Vitéz

 [Note: It has been 80 years since the Soviet troops broke through the Hungarian front line in the Don Bend on January 12, 1943.
-In commemoration of this, Vitéz Max Thimmig, lieutenant of our a legitimate Order of Vitéz, created an article, which can currently only be read in English.]
+In commemoration of this, Vitéz Max Thimmig, lieutenant of our a legitimate Order of Vitéz, created an article.]

 Today, the 12th of January, marks the day of remembrance of the Don Disaster and the downfall of the Hungarian Second Army on the Eastern Front in the winter of 1943.
 In Hungary, this day is commemorated by many, especially within the Hungarian Armed Forces and is also an official holiday of the Order of Vitéz.
 This year marks the 80th anniversary of these fateful events at the Don Front in January 1943.